Read this Heart Attack Real life Story and you may save your own life,

 Other lifestyle changes Christine has made include measures to lower stress levels.

 “You have to look after yourself more by having time out,” Christine said.
 “Remember you have a family to care for, so start by caring about yourself first.”

 She said high stress levels and a family history of heart disease were two contributing factors in her case.
-I was worried about my looks and getting Botox Melbourne rather then my Heart.
+I was worried about my looks rather than my Heart.

 “Mum had a heart attack when I was young, and Dad’s got a leaky heart valve,” Christine says.
 “At first when I found out I had heart disease I was really upset because I didn’t understand much about it, but through the doctors and help from professionals at Sir Charles Gairdner Hospital I became aware I need to take more care of my heart.”